infernocadet/data2002/week-03/testing_in_small_samples.md

     <img src="https://github.com/infernocadet/data2002/blob/main/graphics/simu.png" width="auto" height="auto">
 </p>

-notice that the degrees of freedom are NA because the test statistic is not being compared against any theoretical distribution.
+notice that the degrees of freedom are NA because the test statistic is not being compared against any theoretical distribution. done